Reem-Elazab/NLP-Chatbot-Project/README.md

 - LLM access is protected via environment-based API keys.
 - Session-specific memory ensures chat privacy.
 - PDF contents are processed **only locally** and only for the current session.

 ---

+## 💡 Why This Project is Useful

+This project demonstrates a flexible and intelligent hotel-specific chatbot using Retrieval-Augmented Generation (RAG).
+Its design offers several key benefits:

+- **Easily Adaptable to Any Hotel**: By simply replacing the input PDF (e.g., hotel brochure or policy document), the chatbot can be instantly repurposed for another hotel or resort—no need to manually rewrite responses or retrain a model.

+- **Understands Large, Unstructured Text**: Instead of relying on manually defined FAQs, the system processes large documents using semantic search and language models to extract accurate answers from context.
+This makes it ideal for handling complex or detailed information.

+- **Not Limited to Predefined Q&A**: Unlike traditional chatbots that only respond to a fixed set of questions, this system dynamically understands and answers new, unseen queries based on the underlying content.
+It reformulates follow-up questions if needed, retrieves the most relevant content, and generates human-like responses grounded in the actual document.

+This architecture makes the chatbot a powerful and generalizable tool for any hotel that involves answering questions from dense, documents.

+---